fmmarkmq/SEMA/README.md

 > requests, please use the upstream repository.
 See [NOTICE.md](NOTICE.md) for full attribution
 > and the list of differences from upstream.

-**2025/1/25 Update:** Our paper has been accepted to the ICLR 2026 main conference!

-**Update:** Our code has been approved for public release by Microsoft, and is now available at [microsoft/SEMA](https://github.com/microsoft/SEMA).
-This repository mirrors it.

 ## Installation

 ### Docker (recommended)